Is methylisothiazolinone safe for skin?

 Methylisothiazolinone is active against bacteria but has weak anti-fungal properties.
 Its use in rinse-off and leave-on cosmetic products is restricted to low amounts as a means of avoiding irritation while maintaining preservative efficacy, but even the low amount permitted (which is 0.01%) has come into question as being more sensitizing than most other preservatives (Source: www.cosmeticsandtoiletries.com/regulatory/region/europe/Preserving-with-Methylisothiazolinone-premium-246545731.html?c=n).

-Along with methylchloroisothiazolinone, this preservative is even more of a frequent allergen in leave-on products, particularly hair care and feminine hygiene (Sources: Contact Dermatitis, December 2012, pages 334-341 and November 2011, pages 276-285).
-Just to be clear, neither of these preservatives are considered problematic when used in rinse-off products such as cleansers or body washes; it's the leave-on products, especially those meant for use around the eyes or those that contain sunscreen actives (which some people find sensitizing on their own) that avoidance is advised.
+Along with methylchloroisothiazolinone, this preservative is even more of a frequent allergen in leave-on products, particularly hair care, baby care, and feminine hygiene (Sources: Contact Dermatitis, December 2012, pages 334-341 and November 2011, pages 276-285).
+Just to be clear, neither of these preservatives are NOT considered problematic when used in rinse-off products such as cleansers or body washes; it's the leave-on products, especially those meant for use around the eyes or those that contain sunscreen actives (which some people find sensitizing on their own) that avoidance is advised.